The Neighbors: Income

 The most common language spoken in the Rodeo Rd / Crenshaw Blvd

-neighborhood is English, spoken by 67.6% of households.
-Other important languages spoken here include Spanish, Japanese, African languages and Korean.
+neighborhood is English, spoken by 66.3% of households.
+Other important languages spoken here include Spanish, Japanese and African languages.